2 Harihar Nagar: Cast

+Soundtrack

+The film's soundtrack contains 3 songs, all composed by Alex Paul and the lyrics were by Bichu Thirumala.
+The two songs Unnam Marannu and Ekantha Chandrika were remixed and used from In Harihar Nagar, the prequel of this film.

+Sequel

+In Ghost House Inn was released in 2010.

 Box office

 The film was released in 130 screens all over Kerala and had a successful opening, owing to the cult following of its prequel.
 The film was highly successful which ran over 100 days in theatres, and was one of the highest grossing Malayalam film of the year.
 The satellite rights of the film was sold for an amount of ₹13 crore.